 Raw organic pumpkin seeds are pretty much a perfect food.
 They contain all the macro nutrients of fat, carbohydrates, and protein in the perfect ratios needed to keep your blood sugar stable and give you a slow release of energy.
 They also pack a high nutritional punch with their vitamin and mineral content, and in this post we will discuss the top 10 health benefits of raw organic pumpkin seeds.

-Pumpkin seeds are very versatile!
+Pumpkin seeds are SO versatile!

-Organic Pumpkin Seeds
+Buy Organic Pumpkin Seeds

-Buying organic seeds is always best, as some pumpkin seeds can come laden with chemicals, fertilisers, or even heavy metals; this can be especially true if they come from countries that have lots of heavy industry going on.
-That’s why to be on the safe side I always opt for organic where possible.
+Buying organic seeds is always best as some pumpkin seeds can come laden with chemicals, fertilisers, or even heavy metals.
+This can be especially true if they come from countries that have lots of heavy industry going on, that’s why to be on the safe side I always opt for organic where possible.

 Nutritional profile of raw shelled pumpkin seeds per 28 grams:-

 - Magnesium – 37% RDA